Dress code: United States education

 In 1996, former U.S. President Bill Clinton announced his support for the idea of school uniforms by stating, "School uniforms are one step that may help break the cycle of violence, truancy and disorder by helping young students understand what really counts is what kind of people they are."
 Many school districts in the United States took up the idea.
-In all 70 schools, comprising around 60,000 students, switched to school uniforms.
+In all, 70 schools--comprising around 60,000 students--switched to school uniforms.

 School uniforms have been used with several schools to teach students how to dress appropriately, and in cases it has worked, and has decreased distractions in the educational systems.
+School uniforms also have several other purposes: they are used to create conformity to social norms, increase school spirit, reduce peer bullying, and prevent discrimination based upon socioeconomic class.

 One common criticism of school dress codes in the U.S. is that they infringe on students' right to self-expression.
 There have been many court cases regarding school dress code, the first being Tinker v.
 Des Moines Independent Community School District, which involved students wearing black armbands to protest the Vietnam war.

 Within the educational system, the Federation supports professional dress code standards for all teachers.